GautamRonanki/ctrlAI/README.md

    - `http://localhost:8000/test/gmail`
    - `http://localhost:8000/api/agents/github/repos`
 6. Open the admin dashboard at `http://localhost:8501`
-7. Message the Slack bot in your workspace with prompts like:
+7. If you configured your own Slack workspace and app, message the Slack bot with prompts like:
    - `Prepare for my next meeting`
    - `Show me my recent emails`
    - `Send a follow-up email to Sam saying I reviewed the checklist`